jonmikeli/azureiotdevicesimulator5-dps/README.md

-# Azure IoT Device Simulator - Readme
+# Azure IoT Device Simulator (.NET5) - DPS version - Readme

+## New features
-This project has for purpose to help IoT developers and testers.
+This project is the next step of a set of simulators which were born with the purpose to help IoT developers and testers.
+This new version takes the regular simulator and adds to him Device Provisioning Capabilities (DPS).
+For now, the supported provisioning mode is of type:
+ - group
+ - symmetric key

+This responds to more "enterprise" oriented use cases but without the complexity of adding certificates.
+This said, upcoming updates will add the support of X509 certificates.

+## Description
 The solution is an Azure IoT Device simulator that implements different types of Cloud To Device (C2D) / Device To Cloud (D2C) flows between [Microsoft Azure IoT Hub](https://azure.microsoft.com/en-us/services/iot-hub/) and the simulated device.

 <br/>